 - Preheat the oven to 350° F.

 - In a large bowl or the bowl of a stand mixer combine the 1 1/2 cups sugar, 1 1/2 cups flour, 3/4 cups cocoa powder, 1/2 tbsp baking soda, 3/4 tsp baking powder and 1/2 tsp salt.
 Mix lightly until combined.
+Add in the 2 eggs and mix again.
+The batter will be dry and crumbly don't worry!

 - In a large measuring cup combine the 1/4 cup oil, 1/2 cup buttermilk, and 1, 15 oz. can pumpkin puree.
 Mix until evenly combined.